AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 ## Retrieve a list of all alerts for an organization and a sandbox {#get-list-of-org-alert-subs}

-Retrieve a list of all alerts for an organization and a sandbox by making a GET request to the `alertSubscriptions` endpoint.
+Retrieve a list of all alerts for an organization sandbox by making a GET request to the `alertSubscriptions` endpoint.

 **API format**